 Systemise The Referral Scheme

-It is essential that your referral scheme is systemised so that staff, clients and contacts are aware of it, and it is easily implemented.
+Your referral scheme must be systemised so that staff, clients and contacts are aware of it, and it is easily implemented.

 How do you actually do it?
 Let’s take a look at the system I use myself - it’s pretty basic but it works well and can duplicate into many businesses.
 On my email signature and at the bottom of my invoices, I have the following wording: